markh2016/blackboard-bin-1.1.3/README.md

 # blackboard-bin-1.1.3
 by matthias.pueski@sick.de (Original  writer of this  software )

+Please note if you wish to install this all  by hand then follow README_INSTALL.md

+If  not then  please take note of the following below

 I have copied this across to  here  so that other can still use this  with other Linux distros